IOV-Foundation/.github/profile/README_EN.md

 ### Financial Empowerment
 Blockchain facilitates financial inclusion by providing transparent, secure, and accessible financial services, reducing fraud and costs, and promoting financial independence.

-## Featured Projects

-- **AGUA Platform:** An initiative developed by Globant with initial funding from IOV Foundation and Unicef Innovation, supporting social entrepreneurs.
-[Open Source Repo](https://gitlab.com/atixlabs-oss/agua)
-- **IDA**: An ongoing project that currently features a functional technical demonstration of a use case (Driver's License) using Self-Sovereign Identity to facilitate information verification in environments with limited internet access.
-[Open Source Repo](https://)

 ## Contact

 - **Technical Support**: [support@iovf.org](mailto:support@iovf.org)